 Employee MFA and PensionPro Fetch

 If MFA is enabled, an Employee will be required to authenticate during login if Fetch is accessed directly via URL or bookmark.
-However, authentication will not be required when Fetch is opened from PensionPro's Navigation Panel.
+However, authentication will not be required when Fetch is opened from PensionPro's navigation menu.